furyhawk/text_summarization/README.md

 This project is to build and deploy:
 - [x] A REACT web application that input text and output summarized text.
 The application will provide evaluation metrics when reference summary is provided.
-- [x] A model to perform summarization task.
+- [x] A model by using transfer learning from a pretrained T5 model and fine-tuning with BBC News summary dataset.
 - [x] A backend application to initialize and serve the summarization model.

-This project will create a pretrained T5 model to perform summarization task as the baseline model.
-Create a new model by using transfer learning from a pretrained T5 model and fine-tuning with BBC News summary dataset.

 ## Local Setup